WilhelmusLab/ice-floe-tracker-pipeline/README.md

      - centroid_y #lon wgs84
      - minfloearea
      - maxfloearea
+     - project_dir
      **Note:** bounding box format = top_left_x top_left_y bottom_right_x bottom_right_y (x = lat(wgs84) or easting(epsg3413),  y = lon(wgs84) or northing(epsg3413))

-   - [ ] run `singularity build fetchdata.simg docker://brownccv/icefloetracker-fetchdata:latest`
+   - [ ] run `singularity build fetchdata.simg docker://brownccv/icefloetracker-fetchdata:main`
         * This will pull the image containing all the depencies and make them accessible to Cylc
    - [ ] then, build the workflow, run it, and open the text-based user interface (TUI) to monitor the progress of each task.
     ![TUI example](./tui-example.png)